LLNL/RAJA/docs/sphinx/user_guide/cook_book/multi-reduction.rst

   // using exec_policy = RAJA::cuda_exec_with_reduce<256>;
   // using exec_policy = RAJA::hip_exec_with_reduce<256>;

-The multi-reduction policy specifies how the multi-reduction is done and must match the execution policy.
-For example ``RAJA::seq_multi_reduce`` does a sequential multi-reduction and can only be used with sequential execution policies.
+The multi-reduction policy specifies how the multi-reduction is done and must be compatible with the execution policy.
+For example, ``RAJA::seq_multi_reduce`` does a sequential multi-reduction and can only be used with sequential execution policies.
 The ``RAJA::cuda_multi_reduce_atomic`` policy uses atomics and can only be used with cuda execution policies.
 Similarly for other RAJA execution back-ends, such as